 The Use of Technology for Informal Language Practice

-One of the challenges students have expressed to me during the move to remote learning over the 2020-2021 academic year is having enough time to practice spoken communication.
-When students are learning on campus, they have access to French conversation club, movie club, and other student events that allow them to meet and interact with other French-speaking students or instructors.
+One of the challenges students expressed to me during the move to remote learning over the 2020-2021 academic year was that of having enough time to practice spoken communication.
+When students learn on campus, they have access to a French conversation club, movie club, and other student events that allow them to meet and interact with other French-speaking students or instructors.
 With social distancing practices and a reduction of funds for the organization of such events, students have few university-led opportunities to speak French.

 Synchronous communication platforms like Zoom can be used to fill in these gaps.
-In Winter 2021, I organized a small conversation group with mid-beginner students, and plan to continue this group through the end of the Spring quarter.
+In Winter and Spring 2021, I organized a small conversation group with mid-beginner students.
 I provided students with questions and topics to discuss if they so chose, and elicited feedback about their experience at the end of the quarter.
-In addition to allowing students time to practice conversational French, the goal of these meeting is to foster a sense of community that students may have lost since the move to remote learning.
+In addition to allowing students time to practice conversational French, the goal of these meeting was to foster a sense of community that students may have lost since the move to remote learning.

 While Zoom was the platform provided by my university, I am also familiar with the use of Microsoft Teams, Skype, Google Hangouts, WhatsApp, and Facebook video calls for informal language practice.